 And each day that passed without a “You’re spectacular,” felt as if it killed me.
 I got angry.
 I stayed angry.
 I got angry and stayed angry again.
 I felt justified in my anger.
 I mean, how hard was what I was asking of him?
 He said he loved me.
 He said he’d do anything for me.
 Why couldn’t, or wouldn’t, he do this one simple thing?
 I knew, deep down, that I shouldn’t, and couldn’t, need this from him.
 I knew that it wasn’t fair to give him this bar to jump over.
 I knew that I needed to fill this hole – real or imagined – myself.
 That I needed to find the love and affection and reassurance within myself.
 I knew that I needed to know I was okay, not to wait to be told that I was okay.

 I knew this, but I still wanted it from him.
 I did find ways to tell myself.
 I bought a tea cup with the letter S on it.
-Everyone assumed that I bought it for my daughter, whose name starts with the letter S. But no, it was mine.
+Everyone assumed that I bought it for my older child, but no, it was mine.
 It was mine and it stood for Spectacular and I used it every day for my “quiet time” tea.
 Every morning as I cupped the cup in my hands, I stared at the S, and willed myself to believe and know that I was whole and full and okay…and spectacular.
 But I still wanted it from outside me.

 I hate to admit that I stayed in my absolute need and justified anger for a while, even with my own attempts to tell myself what I wanted and needed to hear.
 I hate to admit that I waited for my husband, and blamed him for errors of omission.
 Oh, I realized I had to let it go, and that in the big picture it didn’t really matter whether or not he said it, but my justified anger stayed around.
 And stayed around some more.